tardypad/tardypad.me/README.md

 Nginx is used as a web server
 (version [1.20.2](http://hg.nginx.org/nginx/rev/release-1.20.2)).

-The main config is found in the `nginx` folder.
+Each website specific config is found in its nginx.conf file

 ## Sites repository structure